Holuwarkemmy/GeoDev_Lab_Project/README.md

 # GeoDev_Lab_Project

-How can flood risk zones in Eti-Osa LGA be mapped and quantified in terms of exposed population and critical infrastructure?
+How can flood risk zones in Eti-Osa LGA, Lagos, be mapped and quantified in terms of exposed population and critical infrastructure?

 Built over twelve months with GeoDev Lab Africa, Cohort One.

 See project-brief.md for the full brief.